 “Nineteen long centuries have come and gone and today He is the centerpiece of the human race and the leader of the column of progress.
 I am far within the mark when I say that all the armies that ever marched, all the navies that ever were built, all the parliaments that ever sat, and all the kings that ever reigned, put together, have not affected the life of man upon this earth as powerfully as has that one solitary life.”
 Jesus is Lord – Excerpts from “One Solitary Life” (author unknown)

 Jesus is the only true and living God.
 I am thankful that He has saved me.
 He is the only One that can transform a person’s life.
 Religions can not transform a person.
 Certain philosophies cannot transform a person.
-All religions and philosophies are men centered and futile.
-Man cannot save himself by empty and vain attempts of reaching God on their own merit.
-God reached out to mankind through His Son Jesus Christ, He is mighty to save.
+All religions and philosophies are man centered and futile.
+Man cannot save himself by empty and vain attempts, trying to reach God on their own merit.
+God reached down to mankind through His Son Jesus Christ, Who is mighty to save.
 Only He can change the heart and only He can transform a person’s life.
 Thank you Jesus for the truth and Your love that You have shown to me.
 May others that are currently in a similar situation as I was, seek You and find You.
 Maranatha Lord Jesus.

 - “You Must Be Born Again” (media4lifeministries.com)

 - Faith a gift from God (media4lifeministries.wordpress.com)